TurboGears/tg2/docs/main/ToscaWidgets/forms.rst

      def new(self, **kw):
          """Form to add new record"""
          # Passing the form in the return dict is no longer kosher, you can
-         # set pylons.c.w.form instead and use c.w.form in your template
+         # set pylons.c.form instead and use c.form in your template
          # (remember to 'import pylons' too)
-         pylons.c.w.form = model_form
+         pylons.c.form = model_form
          return dict(modelname='Movie')

 Run the application, surf to `http://localhost:8080/new_form/ <http://localhost:8080/new_form/>`_ You will see a form that looks like this: